-- Whiplash neck injury
+- Whiplash injuries to the neck

-- Shoulder or chest contusions
+- Shoulder contusions or chest contusions

-- Wrist or hand sprain/strain injuries
+- Wrist or hand strain/sprain injuries

-- Sciatica or low back pains
+- Sciatica or other lower back pain

-- Pain in shoulder or upper back
+- Pain in the shoulders or upper back

 The whiplash injury to the neck, or cervical sprain/strain, is by far the most common injury that results from a car accident.
 Sprains and strains are referred to as soft tissue injuries (soft tissue includes muscles, tendons, and ligaments), but for simplicities sake, you can think of “soft tissue” as muscle.